mloitzl/ndc25-WorkshopGraphQL/Rider/Step7.md

-# Step 7: Add EF Core support
+# Step 7: Add EF Core Support

 Most services do need some kind of data storage to work.
-In this workshop you will be using Entity Framework Core in combination with SqlLite for this.
-SqlLite works cross platform and is therefor better suited to support Windows, Mac and Linux users.
-In this workshop we don’t enforce a certain operating system.
+In this workshop, you will be using Entity Framework Core in combination with SQLite for this.
+SQLite works cross-platform and is therefore better suited to support Windows, Mac, and Linux users.
+In this workshop, we don’t enforce a certain operating system.

 ## Install NuGet packages